 The iPhone maker is expected to debut its first-generation Apple mixed reality headset this year, maybe at WWDC 2023 or a later event.
 Ahead of its launch, images of the headset’s alleged components have surfaced online which slightly reveal its external design.

-Rumor mills claim that the upcoming device will feature combined augmented reality and virtual reality technology and is designed to deliver immersive gaming, communication, and media consumption experiences.
+Rumor mills claim that the upcoming device will feature combined augmented reality and virtual reality technology designed to deliver immersive gaming, communication, and media consumption experiences.

 As the headset is expected to be thinner and lighter than rival products, it will weigh 200g and feature swappable headbands, up to 2 M-series processors, computing power and storage, 15 camera modules, three 4K micro-OLED displays with up to 3,000 pixels, waist-mounted battery, and Fresnel’s hybrid ultra-short focal length lenses.